orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

                  -decomp haa -inco.kernelsize 5
                              -out haa_extract.tif

-The result has three bands : entropy (0..1) - alpha (0..90) - anisotropy
+The result has three bands: entropy (0..1) - alpha (0..90) - anisotropy
 (0..1).
-It is split into 3 mono-band images thanks to following command :
+It is split into 3 mono-band images thanks to following
+command:

 ::